KhankNyo/BetterCanvas/README.md

 # Test Instructions:
-Open up the test directory
+From the BetterCanvas directory, cd to the test directory in the terminal using "cd app/tests" (without the quotes).
+### IMPORTANT: run each test separately in the terminal.
+Ex. input (without the quotes) "pytest test_routes_home.py" and do the same for each test.
+Here are all the tests that should be run.
+Feel free to copy and paste:
+- pytest test_routes_home.py
+- pytest test_routes_login.py
+- pytest test_routes_redirect.py
+- pytest test_routes_error.py
+- pytest test_models.py
+- pytest test_forms.py

 # Team Roles
-- Bryan: Made models and routes + most of the html
+- Bryan: Made models, forms and routes + most of the html
 - Khanh: Created and organized files, decorated + formatted
-- Janet: Implemented login/logout with database
+- Janet: Implemented login/logout with database.
+Wrote use cases and test cases.